9 Essential Tools for Homeowners

 When I first moved into my new home, I was overwhelmed by the number of tools my contractor suggested.
 But over the years, I’ve discovered that only a handful are truly essential.

-In fact, you just need two power tools and a few hand tools to do most of the maintenance and repair work!
+In my experience, you just need two power tools and a few hand tools to do most of the maintenance and repair work!
 Trust me.

 Here are the tools that every homeowner should have.